Split season: 1892

 In 1892, the National League decided to split its season in an attempt to increase interest, following the collapse of the rival American Association.

 The Boston Beaneaters won the first half of the season, while the Cleveland Spiders took the second half.
 Boston defeated Cleveland 5 games to 0, with one tie, in the championship series.

 1981

 In 1981, the Major League season was interrupted by a players' strike.
 Due to the two-month strike, the owners tried to create an equitable solution.
 So on August 6, the owners decided to split the 1981 season into two halves, with the first-place teams from each half in each division (or a wild card team if the same club won both halves) meeting in a best-of-five divisional playoff series.
 The four survivors would then move on to the two best-of-five League Championship Series.
 The extra round of postseason playoffs were won by the Yankees, Athletics, Expos, and Dodgers.

 Minor leagues

 In Minor League Baseball, split seasons have been used at several levels.
-Prior to the reorganization of 2021, the minor leagues using split seasons were:
+As of 2023, the following minor leagues employ a split-season format: